CodeWithDhruvX/golang_interview_questions/coding/1-20/13/all.md

 After that I will say "yes" to move to the next one.

 "Generate a structured JSON Array for the 3 Singleton Code Snippets.
-{ "videos": [ <put here all objects>]}
 The object should contain the following fields:

 videoFile: Absolute file path of the video (e.g., "C:/Users/YourName/Videos/video.mp4").